 At Ethel Studio we bring careful intention into every decision we make.
-We are committed to being a part of the solution that seeks to reverse the catastrophic impacts of textile waste on our environment and living beings by using environmentally responsible practices at every stage of production.
+We are committed to being a part of the solution that seeks to reverse the catastrophic impacts of the fashion industry on our environment and living beings by using environmentally responsible practices at every stage of production.

-Made from rescued fabrics, our zero-waste meditation cushions are carefully crafted to be an integral support for your personal transformation.
+Made from rescued fabrics, our zero-waste designs are carefully crafted to be an integral support for your personal transformation.

 For those who choose to embrace a mindfulness practice, the first step you will often hear is to set an intention.
 It is that intentionality and honest inquiry that acts as the taproot for your meditation practice, anchoring you to purpose.

-So when it comes to creating the support for your seat—quite literally the foundation upon which you sit as you deepen into that relationship to self in meditation—we want to ensure that the same level of intentionality is brought forth in everything we do.
+So when it comes to creating the support for your seat with our meditation cushions—quite literally the foundation upon which you sit as you deepen into that relationship to self in meditation—we want to ensure that the same level of intentionality is brought forth in everything we do.

-We are disrupting the status quo of the textile industry by being active participants in the circular economy, in which all materials are kept in circulation at their highest value at every step while minimizing energy usage.
+We are disrupting the status quo of the fashion and textile industry by being active participants in the circular economy, in which all materials are kept in circulation at their highest value at every step, while minimizing energy usage.
 Through every stage of our production process, our intention guides us to see what more we can do to lessen our impact on our world.
-All of our products are made in Minnesota via decentralized manufacturing to support our vision for the world where we can have more regional centers of manufacturing to support local economies.
+All of our products are made in Minnesota via decentralized manufacturing to support our vision for the world with regional centers of manufacturing to support local economies.

 We believe that the energy and care we put into making each cushion is transmuted into a felt sense that you can carry into your own meditation practice.
 Together, we can be a part of the positive transformation our world so desperately needs.
 The ripple begins with us.
 One choice, one day, one sit at a time.